boakley/robotframework-hub/README.md

     $ python -m rfhub
 ```

+Note: robotframework-hub requires python 3.6 or greater

-To run from source it's the same, except intead of installing,
+To run from source it's the same, except that instead of
-you cd to the folder that has this file.
+installing, you cd to the folder that has this file.

 That's it!
 You can now browse documentation by visiting the url
 http://localhost:7070/doc/